kikimeow/DonorsChoose-Recommender-System/README.md

 * matplotlib 2.1.2
 * plotly 2.7.0

 To follow the notebooks, please save the six data files to a directory named "data".
 The notebooks need to be run in sequence.
 [Google Maps Platform](https://cloud.google.com/maps-platform/) is utilized to obtain geocoding data.
 A valid API key would be required to make the API requests.
+To view the Plotly charts on Part 2, please download [DonorsChoose- Part 2.
+Exploratory Analysis.html](https://github.com/kikimeow/DonorsChoose-Recommender-System/blob/master/DonorsChoose-%20Part%202.%20Exploratory%20Analysis.html)